Install Blogima for Ghost in Chrome and Firefox

 💡

 You can see I didn't hide the content API key in the picture.
-It is okay to share it.
+It is okay to share it because you can only query publicly available information about the blog, such as published posts, pages, and blog information.

 3- After the onboarding completion